-The mercurial Michael Turk returned for another crack at college football this fall and hasn’t disappointed.
-Will 2023 be the year we see him selected in the NFL draft?
+The mercurial Michael Turk returned for another crack at college football last fall and didn’t disappoint.
+Will 2023 be the year we see him selected in the NFL Draft?

 The former Arizona State punter originally declared for the 2020 class after an astounding 2019 campaign, but despite an eye-popping bench-press performance, poor punting drills poured water on his campaign to be drafted.

-However, there’s no denying Turk’s candidacy as an early frontrunner in this class.
-His career-long 85-yard punt is a testament to his pure leg strength.
-This year, Turk is averaging 45.9 yards per punt, matching his career average in the ultimate display of consistency.
+However, there’s no denying Turk’s candidacy as a frontrunner in this class.
+His career-long 85-yard punt is a testament to Turk’s pure leg strength.
+In his final college campaign, Turk averaged 46.8 yards per punt — a mark that ranked fourth in the nation.

 Far from just a pure leg strength and no finesse prospect, Turk’s career inside the 20 average is up there with the best in the nation.
-Meanwhile, the Oklahoma punter’s 4.20 seconds hang time last fall ranked among the best in the nation.
+Meanwhile, the Oklahoma punter’s 4.20-second hang time last fall ranked among the best in the nation.